Research

 Table 2.
 Community-board × month panel, borough-level descriptives.

 Note.
 Full descriptives are in artifacts/borough_descriptive.parquet.
-Bronx and Manhattan means are the two boroughs we isolate for the Oaxaca-Blinder decomposition in §4.3.
+SDSD, median, and pct-same-day are cell-level summaries; the large SDSD relative to MM reflects the heavy right tail of resolution time (median 0.86 hrs, mean 39.06 hrs city-wide).
+Bronx and Manhattan means are the two boroughs we isolate for the Oaxaca-Blinder decomposition in §4.4.

 4.2 Temporal structure#

-STL decomposition (Cleveland et al., 1990) of the city-wide monthly series with period = 12 and robust weighting attributes the variance as follows: seasonal component 45.3%, trend 8.8%, residual 46.2%.
-Seasonal peak-to-trough amplitude is 185.3 hours — meaningfully larger than any between-borough gap reported in §4.3 — and the seasonal peak of the decomposed monthly series falls in December, not July as the raw-volume series would suggest.
+STL decomposition (Cleveland et al., 1990) of the city-wide monthly series with period = 12 and robust weighting attributes the variance as follows: seasonal component 11.4%, trend 3.8%, residual 83.5%.
+The residual dominates: month-to-month idiosyncratic variation, not seasonality, accounts for most of the city-wide series' variance.
+Nonetheless the seasonal peak-to-trough amplitude is 139.7 hours in absolute terms — larger than the between-borough gap reported in §4.3 — and the seasonal peak of the decomposed monthly series falls in December, not July as the raw-volume series would suggest, with the trough in September.
 This is because mean resolution time is inversely driven by easy-to-close wintertime complaints (closed via phone in minutes) while hot-weather complaints route to on-site inspections that take days.
 PELT change-point detection on the resolution series and the volume series both return zero structural breaks under the rbf-model penalty we applied (2 · log(N) · Var(y)); the COVID-19 wave-1 window is not a detectable regime change in either series.

-Table 2 (STL).
-STL decomposition + PELT change-points (see artifacts/stl_summary.json, artifacts/changepoints.json).
+Table 3.
+STL variance decomposition and PELT change-points (see artifacts/stl_summary.json, artifacts/changepoints.json).

 4.3 Equity regressions#